 One of the most critical filing requirements is the Report of Foreign Bank and Financial Accounts.
 Anyone who is a signor or beneficial owner of a foreign bank or brokerage account(s) with more than $10,000 must disclose these accounts to the U.S. Treasury.

-The law imposes a civil penalty for not disclosing an offshore bank account or offshore credit card of $10,000 or 50% of the balance in the account.
+The law imposes a civil penalty for not disclosing an offshore bank account or the offshore credit card of $10,000 or 50% of the balance in the account.
 Criminal penalties for willful failure to file an FBAR can also apply in certain situations.

 In addition to filing the Foreign Bank Account Report, the offshore account must be disclosed on your personal income tax return, Form 1040, Schedule B.